tloeber/MLOps-best-practices/tools/development-environment/readme.md

 ## Recommended Tools
+### Libraries or non-containerized applications
+The reason that we lump in libraries with non-containerized applications is this: Whether a library will end up being installed inside a container or outside of one, the point is that **we don't usually distribute libraries as a container image**.

 There are two main tools that offer an easy wrapper around both virtual environments as well as package management: Pipenv and Poetry.
 In other words, they replace both venv and pip.
 Both are easy to use, and do what they promise to do, so I can recommend them both.
 While I know most engineers aren't  in the mood to read documentation and learn yet another tool, it does not require much time to get familiar with, and will save you from a lot of headaches down the line.
 So it is definitely worth it!

 ### Pipenv